JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">In any given project, I think I spend more time trying to figure out how to reshape, melt, and cast my data than anything else.</p>&mdash; Joey Stanley (@joey_stan) <a href="https://twitter.com/joey_stan/status/799076461013516291?ref_src=twsrc%5Etfw">November 17, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Some of you may be able to deduce that I was working with Hadley Wickham's `reshape2` package, which had the functions `melt` and `cast`.
-In fact, I was so frustrated that I ended up modifying my Praat scripts to produce two spreadsheets since I couldn't figure out how do it in R. Fortunately for me, Wickham later released the `tidyr` package, sort of meant to replace `reshape2`, and included the functions `gather` and `spread`.
+In fact, I was so frustrated that I ended up hacking a solution in a Praat script(!) since I couldn't figure out how do it in R. Fortunately for me, Wickham later released the `tidyr` package, sort of meant to replace `reshape2`, and included the functions `gather` and `spread`.
 With the help of the relevant section of [*R for Data Science*](https://r4ds.had.co.nz/tidy-data.html#spreading-and-gathering) I was able to learn to use these functions well and now I use them all the time.

 Well, `tidyr` has grown up and is now on version 1.0.
 Some people (not me though) didn't find the names or syntax of `gather` and `spread` intuitive enough, so they were renamed `pivot_longer` and `pivot_wider`.
-But it was just a cosmetic change: these functions got some major modifications to make them far more powerful than they were before.
+But it was more than just a cosmetic change: these functions got some major modifications to make them far more powerful than they were before.

 Vowel trajectory data is complicated because we've got multiple formant measurements at multiple timepoints.
 You may also have multiple versions of the measurements, like normalized or transformed into Barks.
 If you're working with this kind of data, you need to be comfortable with any sort of reshaping you need so that you can quickly and effectively do what you need to do with your data.